 If major plagiarism is brought to light after a manuscript has been published, the journal will proceed to conduct a preliminary investigation.
 The journal reserves the right to formally retract such manuscripts and publish statements to reference material as plagiarism.

-All records are being archived.
+All records are archived.

 You shall retain the perpetual royalty-free right to reproduce and publish in print and electronic format, and further sublicense the article in all languages throughout the world in all formats, and through any medium of communication provided that you make reference to the first publication by the Journal and Unisa Press.

-This journal subscribes to the ASSAf National Code of Best Practice in Editorial Discretion and Review for South African Scholarly Journals
+This journal subscribes to the ASSAf National Code of Best Practice in Editorial Discretion and Review for South African Scholarly Journals.

 EAC is indexed/listed by the following:

-The author(s) agrees that the contribution is original work, was not published elsewhere, is not being considered for publication elsewhere, and will not be submitted for publication elsewhere unless rejected by Education as Change or withdrawn by the author(s).
+The author(s) agrees that the contribution is original work, was not published elsewhere, is not being considered for publication elsewhere, and will not be submitted for publication elsewhere unless it is rejected by Education as Change or withdrawn by the author(s).